oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

    Implementations of ``std::vector<bool>`` are not required to avoid data races for concurrent modifications of vector elements.
 Some implementations may optimize multiple ``bool`` elements into a bitfield, making it unsafe for multithreading.
-For this reason, it is recommended to avoid ``std::vector<bool>`` for anything but a read-only input with the C++ standard aligned execution policies.
+For this reason, it is recommended to avoid ``std::vector<bool>`` for anything but a read-only input with the standard-aligned execution policies.

 The following subsections describe proper ways to pass data to an algorithm invoked with a device execution policy.